tmccarthy/tmm-scala-collections/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/au.id.tmm.tmm-scala-collections/tmm-scala-collections-core_2.13.svg)](https://repo.maven.apache.org/maven2/au/id/tmm/tmm-scala-collections/tmm-scala-collections-core_2.13/)

 This is a set of libraries that contain Scala collections and collection-oriented utilities that I've found useful.
-It was previous a sub-project of [tmccarthy/tmmUtils](https://github.com/tmccarthy/tmmUtils), but it has reached a level of maturity that justifies splitting it out.
+It was previously a sub-project of [tmccarthy/tmmUtils](https://github.com/tmccarthy/tmmUtils), but it has reached a level of maturity that justifies splitting it out.

 ## Usage